patelishani/astpp.doc/Modules/Accounting/create_subscription.rst

 ==============  ===============================================================================
 Name	          Subscription name

-Rate Group	    Select Rate group.
+Rate Group	    Select Rate group.Charges will be applicable to all customers
-                Charges will be applicable to all customers who are using selected Rate Group
+                who are using selected Rate Group

 Amount	        Subscription charge